ncjoes/pdf-suite/README.md

-# PDF-Suite: PHP wrapper for Poppler-utils
+# PDF-Suite: PHP package for PDF content extraction, conversion and processing tasks

 This package is brought to you so you can use php and poppler-utils to convert your pdf files to any of these formats